 Mortgage Pre-approval

-Valuation Clause in the Sales Agreement
+Valuation Clause in the Sales agreement

 Ensure your agreement has a property valuation clause.
 Before the bank offers a loan, it will conduct a property evaluation.
-If the valuation shows that the property is overpriced, the bank will refuse to lend you money.
+In case the valuation shows that the property is overpriced, the bank will refuse to lend you money.
 In this case, the valuation clause protects the buyer’s deposit.
 Alternatively, the valuation could be done before the signing of the sale agreement.

 Repayment value